TakeitEasyAlan/WFFM-SQL-Server-SaveToDatabase/README.md

 3)  Provide the ability to download the data for a given form as an Excel spreadsheet from within the Sitecore client.

+4)  Provide the ability to specify a date range to export

+5)  Define which the Csv Delimiter

 Documetation: http://blog.coates.dk/2014/11/24/sql-provider-for-web-forms-for-marketers-wffm-2-5-sitecore-7-5/